Glossary

 Transparent mode

-A feature that preserves the original source IP address when routing TCP traffic through Arctic tunnels.
+A feature that preserves the original source IP address when routing TCP traffic through Arctic.
 By default, the destination sees the exit peer's IP.
-Transparent mode uses TProxy to maintain the client's real address.
+With transparent mode enabled, the in-process TProxy engine maintains the client's real address all the way to the destination.
+It applies to TCP only and requires specific kernel settings on the exit peer.
 See Transparent Mode for details.